-The Deficit Reduction Act (DRA) of 2005, PL 109-171, was enacted on February 8, 2006.
+The Deficit Reduction Act (DRA), Public Law 109-171, was enacted on February 8, 2006.
 The TANF program was extended at the FY 2004 funding level through FY 2010.
 The Act made appropriations and extended the National Random Sample Study of Child Welfare through FY 2010.
-It revised the formula for the caseload reduction credit with respect to work participation rates, and included families receiving assistance under separate state programs in the calculation of work participation rates.
-It directed the Secretary to make known regulations for determining whether activities may be counted as work activities, how to count and verify reported hours of work, and work-eligible individuals.
-It also provided for a state penalty for failure to establish or comply with work participation verification procedures.
+It revised the formula for the caseload reduction credit with respect to work participation rates and included families receiving assistance under separate state programs in the calculation of work participation rates.
+It directed the U.S. Department of Health and Human Services Secretary to publish regulations for determining whether activities may be counted as work activities, how to count and verify reported hours of work, and work-eligible individuals.
+It also provided a state penalty for failure to establish or comply with work participation verification procedures.